RFC-035: Pattern Process Launcher with Bulkhead Isolation

 # Terminal 1: Start pattern launcher

-cd cmd/pattern-launcher
+cd cmd/prism-launcher

 go run . --config ~/.prism/launcher-config.yaml